mike-sierra/deotp/02_navigate.md

         $ ls

     Avoid any _whitespace_ characters and most special non-_alphanumeric_ characters in filenames.
-But underscores are
+Use underscore
-    safe:
+    characters to visually separate word components:

         $ touch harry_stiles.txt